o-adali/QuickSMS/README.md

-Versiyon v105 Beta released.
+Versiyon v105 Beta released at 05/05/2025.
 Re-designed installation prosess.
 Let you can need only download install package then unzip and run installer, setup info founded in the package.
 Download Link:https://github.com/o-adali/QuickSMS/raw/main/QuickSMS-Install.zip

   System Requirements :